 If you’re signing a standard service contract provided by your customer, be sure to carefully read the section on insurance requirements.
 If you need more insurance than you already have, talk to your Georgia commercial auto insurance company about adjusting your limits while you’re working with the customer.

 What Happens if I Don’t Have Commercial Auto Insurance Out of State?

 Driving out of state without the right commercial auto insurance policy is like driving without insurance at all.
 If your commercial auto insurance in Georgia covers a personal vehicle, then getting caught driving without insurance can lead to fines, jail time, and a suspended license.

 If you’re caught driving without commercial insurance for a commercial vehicle, then your business will be subject to stiffer federal penalties.
 The exact penalty amount is up to the administrator assigned to your case, and they’ll take into account the circumstances of the violation, the business’s history of previous insurance violations, and the consequences of the violation.

 This is just another reason why you need commercial auto insurance when you’re driving a vehicle for business.

 Stay in Business with Commercial Auto Insurance in Georgia

 Having the right commercial auto insurance will keep your business in compliance with federal and state requirements, but it’ll also open the door to a lot more business.
 When you have commercial auto insurance, customers know that you’re running a responsible business and looking out for their best interests.
 At Velox Insurance, we work with business owners all over the state to find affordable insurance.
-All it takes is a few minutes for an online quote for commercial auto insurance in Georgia, or you can give us a call at 770-293-0623 or visit one of our offices in person.
+All it takes is a few minutes for an online in Georgia, or you can give us a call at 770-293-0623 or visit one of our offices in person.